varunsmurthy/machine-learning/tutorials/1_andrewng_machine_learning/week9/readme.md

 ### 3a: Multivariate Gaussian Distribution

 * If there are any correlations between features, then the product of the univariate gaussian distributions of the features may not function well.
 In such cases, we can use the multi-variate Gaussian distribution.
-Here, mean $\mu \in R^n$ and the covariance matrix $\Sigma \in R^{n\timesn}$.
+Here, mean $\mu \in R^n$ and the covariance matrix $\Sigma \in R^{n \times n}$.
 For formula of the distribution, see notes.

 * The diagonal ellements of the covariance matrix $\Sigma$ represent the variance in the different features and the off diagonal elements represent the correlation between the features (positive values imply positive correlation, larger values imply higher correlation).